Students in the Visual Art Department at Brown enjoy well-equipped facilities and a knowledgeable faculty.

 The DUG program is sponsored by the Dean of the College.
 Department Undergraduate Students or DUGs are chosen by Visual Art Concenrators and faculty.

-Two VA DUGs are chosen each year to help students connect with one another, with faculty, and with alumni.
-VA Dugs participate in concentration fairs, give guided tours of our facilities to prospective students, organize two annual open studio events and assist with an annual juried University-wide student show.
+VA DUGs are chosen each year to help students connect with one another, with faculty, and with alumni.
+VA DUGs participate in concentration fairs, give guided tours of our facilities to prospective students, organize annual open studio events and assist with an annual juried University-wide student show.